 Occupational disease refers to a disease that has been caused at work by a physical, chemical or biological factor.
 Declaring an illness as occupational disease requires such medical examination in which sufficient information about the predisposition at work is available.
-The Decree on Occupational Diseases Act provides a list of the most common illnesses considered occupational diseases.
-Compensation can be paid for an illness as an occupational disease even if it is not mentioned in the list, if the causal link of the illness to the physical, chemical or biological predisposing factor at work can be shown.

 - Inform the employer or your immediate supervisor right away

 - Request an insurance certificate from the employer and take it with you to the institution where you are treated